Tufts Medical Center preparing to distribute coronavirus vaccine to frontline workers

 BOSTON (WHDH) – Frontline workers at Tufts Medical Center are set to be among the first people in Boston to get the coronavirus vaccine.

-Tufts and other area hospitals are anticipating their first shipments of Pfizer’s vaccine Tuesday morning.
+Tufts and other area hospitals received their first shipments of Pfizer’s vaccine Tuesday morning.

+Epidemiologist Gabriela Andujar Vasquez is the first healthcare worker @TuftsMedicalCtr to get the vaccine.
+She says this signifies “the beginning of the end” of this #pandemic #7news pic.twitter.com/NFaiZ9hsHp

 Boston Medical Center was the first hospital in the city to receive their shipment Monday.